georgeyounes/NICERUTIL/README.md

 >> correctfpmsel ni6533062201_0mpu7_cl.evt
 ```

 This will eliminate any 1-second TIME stamps in the FPM_SEL table of the event file that are not covered by the GTI table.
-You may now run **barycorr** on that event file, and it shall run through the barycentering of the the TIME column in FPM_SEL without any errors.
+You may now run **barycorr** on that event file, and it shall run through the barycentering of the TIME column in FPM_SEL without any errors.

 ### Running **flaghighenergyflares**